heptarch/heptarch.github.io/qml.md

 - Can we use stabilizer states for distributed computing protocols?
 - What common syntax connects quantum circuits and measurement-based computation?
-- Can monosemanticity/sparse autoencoding of LLM be usefully formulated as a quantum post-processing layer?
+- Can the "monosemantic" sparse autoencoding of LLMs be usefully formulated as a quantum post-processing layer?

 ## Miscellaneous